b-dean/docker-chef-server/README.md

    endpoint (e.g. `https://chef.example.com`)
  - `OC_ID_ADMINISTRATORS` - if set, it should be a comma-separated list of users that will be allowed to add oc_id applications
+ - `FORCE_RECONFIGURE` - if set, it will force reconfigure to run

 Ports
 -----